altmp/alt-voice/README.md

 # alt-voice
-3D voice chat powered by OpenAL and Opus.
+3D voice chat powered by BASS, BASS-FX and Opus.